 If you prefer not using a calendar, single click on a date or use the [Tab] key (or [Shift][Tab]) to select a date.
 Then, as mentioned, type 8 digits only - no need to type the date part separators.
 Also, because the date is selected, you do not need to clear the prior date before typing.
-If mm/dd/yyyy is selected for the date format, for March 15, 2016, type 03152016.
+If your selected date format equals mm/dd/yyyy, then for March 15, 2016, type 03152016.

 ROI or Return on Investment calculates the percentage gained or lost on an investment.